 He also has spent time consulting for new music business endeavors.
 He helped launch ALiveBrand, a music-offshoot of the acclaimed advertising agency Another Anomaly, and also advised GigMaven, a website helping new artists book shows more efficiently.

-In 2014, Mr. Newmyer will be back on the road as tour manager for Parquet Courts and The Feelies.
-Previously he has also toured with Franz Ferdinand, My Morning Jacket, Frightened Rabbit, Albert Hammond Jr., We Are Scientists, Dungen, I Break Horses, M Ward, Violent Soho, Great Lake Swimmers, Les Savy Fav, The Clientele and dozens more.
+In 2017, Mr. Newmyer will be back on the road for a few weekends as tour manager for The Feelies.
+Previously he has also toured with Franz Ferdinand, My Morning Jacket, Frightened Rabbit, Albert Hammond Jr., We Are Scientists, Dungen, I Break Horses, M Ward, Violent Soho, Great Lake Swimmers, Les Savy Fav, The Clientele, Parquet Courts, and dozens more.

 Mr. Newmyer as a trailblazer in the music industry and brings to his endeavors a forward-thinking perspective and enthusiasm that have paved the way for numerious business opportunities.

 Mr. Newmyer holds a B.S. in Mechanical Engineering from Lehigh University, where he graduated summa cum laude.